Endocannabinoid Receptors and How They Work In Your Body to Heal You

 The CB2 receptor is primarily expressed by immune cells.
 Some scientists hypothesize that the CB2 receptor evolved as a defense mechanism for the body since it is involved in suppressing inflammatory responses and in neuroprotective responses to brain injury.

-The CB2 receptor is also thought to be involved in the pain relieving use of cannabis.
+Scientists also believe the CB2 receptor connects to the pain relieving use of cannabis.
 THC and CBD both bind to the CB2 receptor, although again, CBD has a low affinity for it.
 THCV also inhibits the CB2 receptor, just as it does for the CB1 receptor.
 Many researchers have developed synthetic cannabinoid molecules that can bind specifically to the CB2 receptor and not to the CB1 receptor in order to obtain therapeutic effects of CB2 activation without causing psychoactive side effects.

-The low affinity of CBD for both the cannabinoid receptors has caused some researchers to hypothesize that there may be other unidentified receptors in the endocannabinoid system.
-Other G protein-coupled receptors have also been identified as cannabinoid-like.
-I
+The low affinity of CBD for both the cannabinoid receptors causes some researchers to hypothesize that there may be other, as yet unknown receptors in the endocannabinoid system.
+Other receptors that couple with G Proteins are also cannabinoid-like.

-n addition, there are other receptors, like the transient receptor potential vanilloid type 1 receptor (TRPV1) ion channel, that can be activated by cannabinoids like CBD, so there may be some crossover between the endocannabinoid and other signaling systems.
+In addition to Endocannabinoid receptors, there are other receptors in our bodies.
+These include the transient receptor potential vanilloid type 1 receptor (TRPV1) ion channel, that cannabinoids like CBD activate.
+This means there may be some crossover between the endocannabinoid and other signaling systems.

-CBD is also thought to inhibit the activity of fatty acid amide hydrolase (FAAH), the enzyme responsible for breaking down endocannabinoid anandamide.
-As a result, CBD can contribute to elevated levels of anandamide, which targets the cannabinoid receptors with higher affinity than CBD but without psychoactive effects of THC.
+Scientists also believe CBD inhibits the activity of fatty acid amide hydrolase (FAAH).
+This is the enzyme responsible for breaking down the endocannabinoid anandamide.
+As a result, CBD contributes to elevated levels of anandamide, which targets the cannabinoid receptors with higher affinity than CBD but without the psychoactive effects of THC.

 There is no doubt that we are at the beginning of a very exciting learning curve for medicine.
-As we learn more about how cannabis interacts with the endocannabinoid receptors in our body, we will be able to develop strains that are targeted toward specific conditions.
+Science learns more about how cannabis interacts with the endocannabinoid receptors in our body.
+Soon we will develop strains that target specific conditions.